monocle-ai/UbMessenger/README.md

 ```
 # Cross platform : Cordova : (copied from the cordova plugin readme)
 This project support cross platform build using cordova.
+Not the primary focus but, hey, we can do it !

 ## Usage
 Prepare